tersesystems/echopraxia/docs/index.md

 # Echopraxia

 [Echopraxia](https://github.com/tersesystems/echopraxia) is a Java logging API designed around structured logging, rich context, and conditional logging.
-There are Logback and Log4J2 implementations, but Echopraxia's API is completely dependency-free, meaning it can be implemented with any logging API, i.e. jboss-logging, JUL, JEP 264, or even directly.
+There are Logback, Log4J2, and JUL implementations, but Echopraxia's API is completely dependency-free, meaning it can be implemented with any logging API, i.e. jboss-logging, JEP 264, or even your own custom implementation.

 What this means is that all arguments in a logging statement have a name and a value, for example: